liferay/liferay-screens/ios/Library/README.md

 # Liferay iOS Mobile Widget Library

+## Important note
+__This product is under heavy development and most of the features aren't ready to be used in production.
+It's public just in order to allow developers to preview the technology.__

 ## Introduction

 This is the library which contains all available widgets for iOS.
 It also includes the infrastructure classes to develop and contribute new widgets.